oracle/guardian-ai/docs/source/user_guide/fairness/fairness_llms.rst

 **Generating Prompt Completions**
-You can use any LLM or service to generate completions.
+Next, we generate completions for each prompt in the dataset.
-The resulting array of completions should be a list of lists, where each outer list contains completions (in the example below, 25) corresponding to a prompt in the dataset.
+Use any LLM or service to generate these completions.
+The result should be structured as a list of lists, where each inner list contains completions for a single prompt.

 .. code:: python
     from transformers import pipeline